Halitosis, or chronic bad breath, affects 25% of the global population. Many more, though, have awoken with the generally despised morning breath.

 What Types Of Food Cause Bad Breath?

-There are several types of food that can cause bad breath, including:
+Several types of food can cause bad breath, including:

 • Strong-smelling foods, such as garlic, onions, and spices